dre32722/dre32722.github.io/assets/handsonlabs/medrecui.md

 <img src="./img/medrecApp-3.PNG" />
 6. Click on PHYSICIAN INFO Tab that is going to invoke the Physicians API and display the Physician Details.
 <img src="./img/medrecApp-4.PNG" />
 7. Click on Add Physician to Add a new Physician details.This action opens up a new Add screen on the top left of the browser.
 <img src="./img/medrecApp-5.PNG" />
 <img src="./img/medrecApp-6.PNG" />
-Key in the Physician Details.
+ Key in the Physician Details and hit save.

 8. Expand the List and Click on Edit to edit an existing Physician Entry.
+This action will open up a screen on the top left of the browser window.
+Edit the details and hit save.
 <img src="./img/medrecApp-7.PNG" />

 *nodejs medrecapp.js*